Orherz/Java_Course/Class_1/README.md

 Above every class and method there will be a documention that will be for the programmer to explain the code.
 * Full line of description - This kind of line will start with `//`
 * End of line - This description will be in the end of the line and will start in `/*` and will end with `*/`.

+## Variables

+Variable it's like a storge in the memory that have a name and contains a value of a type.
+Type is a kind that the variable can get, this is kind of the types:
+* Full Numbers -
+ - `byte` - 8 bits
+ - `short` - Full numbers, low storage
+ - `int`- Full numbers, medium storage (most common)
+ - `long` - Full numbers, high storage

+ * Full Numbers -